Marketplace Strategies to Help Retailers Quickly Grow Their Online Business in a Digital-First Economy

 An international distribution strategy is another crucial element retailers have to think about with global growth.
 Shipping affects both the bottom line and levels of customer satisfaction.
 The best solution is to find local shippers within a region, in order to reduce both shipping costs and time.
 Finding local shipping providers in new regions can be complicated, but solutions like Digital River can help retailers overcome these challenges with their global expertise.

-The challenges occurring in retail today present new threats, but also opportunities for retailers to embrace eCommerce like never before.
+The challenges occurring in retail today present new threats, but also opportunities for retailers to embrace commerce like never before.
 With these strategies and technologies, retailers can overcome challenges and meet consumers changing needs.